 Method

-In order to answer the research questions presented, data was collected anonymously by means of questionnaires for head teachers, heads of school language departments and Year 10 students (those aged 14-15 and who were in the first year of their GCSE courses).
-The project met the university’s ethical guidelines and all individual school requirements were met.In total, 666 students from thirteen schools in six local authorities (administrative regions) completed questionnaires.
+In order to answer these research questions, data were collected anonymously by means of questionnaires for head teachers, heads of school language departments and Year 10 students (those aged 14-15 and who were in the first year of their GCSE courses).
+The project met the university’s ethical guidelines and all individual school requirements were met.

+Staff questionnaires were sent to a total of 437 schools in 22 local authorities via email, which represented a spread of geographical areas and a mix of urban, rural and coastal schools.
+The questionnaire was also circulated through teacher networks3, social media and professional contacts.
+Student questionnaires were completed by a total of 666 students from 13 schools in six local authorities (administrative regions) completed questionnaires.
 The breakdown of students by school is presented in Table 1.

-[Table 1 near here]

-Staff questionnaires were sent to a total of 437 schools in twenty-two local authorities via email, which represented a spread of geographical areas and a mix of urban, rural and coastal schools.
-The questionnaire was also circulated through teacher networks3, social media and professional contacts.

-Year 10 participants were recruited by inviting school participation through the head teacher questionnaires, and visits were subsequently arranged to collect student data.
+The Year 10 participants were recruited by inviting school participation through the head teacher questionnaires, and visits were subsequently arranged to collect student data.
 In order to minimise potential disruption to schools and maximise recruitment, many aspects of the arrangements were left to their discretion, which meant that the sample size in each school was uneven, but this was considered to be a reasonable trade-off.
 All instruments were piloted in one school before the start of the main study and no changes were found to be necessary.

+[Table 1 near here]

-Instrument: Student questionnaire
+Instrument: student questionnaire

 The questionnaire asked about both student choice and motivation.